The Death of Traditional Security

 - Deploy secure access service edge (SASE)

-The ROI of Zero Trust
+The Payoff of Zero Trust

-Organizations that implemented Zero Trust saw:
+Organizations that implement Zero Trust consistently report:

 Getting Started

 The journey to Zero Trust doesn't happen overnight, but every step increases your security posture.
-Start with identity—it's the new perimeter.
+Start with identity, it's the new perimeter.